JeremyRTapawan/Smart-Budget-Manager-/README.md

 # Smart-Budget-Manager
-A program that helps with budgeting your money
+A program that helps with budgeting your money using Java